Jackson's Mill

 Jackson's Mill is a former grist mill in Lewis County, West Virginia, near the city of Weston.
 The mill, listed on the National Register of Historic Places in 1972, is now the centerpiece of a state-owned museum property.
-It is significant as a well-preserved early grist mill, and as the boyhood home of Stonewall Jackson, a renowned Confederate general in the American Civil War.
+It is significant as a well-preserved early grist mill, and as the boyhood home of Stonewall Jackson, a prominent Confederate general in the American Civil War.

 Description and history

 The center of the Jackson farm was located on the peninsula formed by the confluence of Freeman's Creek and the West Fork River.
 Edward Jackson (1759–1828) built a home on a prominent knoll 100 yards from the West Fork; the two-story frontier-style log structure was 40 feet by 20.
 On the other (east) side of the river, he built a sawmill and grist mill in 1809.
 An original millstone and feed hopper can be seen on the second floor.

 The surviving mill structure is a three-story wood frame structure, with a wooden shingle roof and weatherboard siding.
 The interior of the mill retains a significant amount of original woodwork and equipment, including large cog wheels.
 Some elements have been replaced, including the flooring, which has been replaced by oak similar to the original.